ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/coastal-bend.md

 ---
 title: 'Coastal Bend'
-description: 'The USFWS collaborates with partners and other stakeholders to conserve, protect and enhance the fish, wildlife, plants and habitat of the Texas Coastal Bend area.'
+description: 'The Service collaborates with partners and other stakeholders to conserve, protect and enhance the fish, wildlife, plants and habitat of the Texas Coastal Bend area.'
 type: next-steps
 scrollnav: no-scrollnav
 tags: